DIY Bed Frames: Build Your Dream Bed from Scratch

 • Cons: Heavier to move, typically more expensive

-Wood bed frame showcasing the perfect material for your bed frame in a rustic bedroom setting
+Wood bed frame, a perfect material for your bed frame in a rustic bedroom setting

 FAQ